Blevs/after-party-authentication/README.md

 - [ ] A registration form built with formik - include inputs for a `username` and a `password`
 - [ ] Form validation using Yup
+- [ ] At least one class component (I would challenge you to make the form a class!)
+- [ ] A unit test on at least one function in your app
-- [ ] A POST request made from the registration form to `http://localhost:6000/api/register` to add a user and retrieve a token - the request body should have the following shape:
+- [ ] A POST request made from the registration form to `http://localhost:6000/api/register` to add a user - the request body should have the following shape:

 ```js
 {